Skip to main content

 Start your visit to Margate - the 'Original Seaside’ - at Dreamland, the UK's original pleasure park.
 Take a ride through the decades on the Gallopers, Big Wheel, and Grade II* Scenic Railway alongside a dazzling array of arcades, side shows, events, eateries, and a Roller Disco.

 Make your way along the seafront to Margate Old Town, which in recent years has come alive with independent galleries, niche shops and a range of cafes and restaurants.
 Walk through the cobbled streets and discover Margate Museum, located in the old police station, and choc-full of local history and tales.
-Buy a joint ticket for a visit to Margate's oldest building - the Tudor House - dating back to 1525.

 Stop for lunch at one of the many cafes and small restaurants, eat traditional seaside-style at the fresh seafood stall, or enjoy fish & chips straight on the beach or seafront.
 There's also a choice of shops and delis where you can make up your own picnic to eat with the view of your choice!